What is folliculitis?

 Blood count may reveal neutrophil leucocytosis when folliculitis is widespread.

 Skin biopsy is rarely necessary.
-Histology shows dense neutrophilic infiltrate in subcutaneous tissue and foreign body reaction around a hair shaft.
+Histology shows dense neutrophilic infiltrate in the subcutaneous tissue and foreign body reaction around a hair shaft.

 How can folliculitis be prevented?